victorcodess/blog/clvf7vqfs000o09kxewb5c7rz.md

 * Adding interactive elements like markers and info windows for points of interest.

-* Utilizing `AdvancedMarker` for better marker customization.
+* Using `AdvancedMarker` for better marker customization.

 * Leveraging map hooks (`useMap` and `useMapLibrary`) for programmatic control and additional map libraries integration.

-By effectively combining the power of Google Maps with the flexibility of React and the utilities provided by `visgl/react-google-maps`, you can create dynamic and informative map experiences within your React applications.
+By effectively combining the power of Google Maps with the flexibility of React and the utilities provided by `vis.gl/react-google-maps`, you can create dynamic and informative map experiences within your React applications.

 It's really important to consider error handling mechanisms in your React applications, especially when interacting with external APIs like Google Maps.